cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n/index.md

 ::: danger

-If you have a ChromeOS device, you can attempt to follow <router-link to="/installing-checkra1n-chromeos">Installing checkra1n (ChromeOS)</router-link>, however, do note that it is not recommended because:
+If you have a ChromeOS device, you can attempt to follow <router-link to="/installing-odysseyra1n-chromeos">Installing Odysseyra1n (ChromeOS)</router-link>, however, do note that it is not recommended due to the fact that it is both more time-consuming and more prone to user error
-  - It is impossible to use Odysseyra1n in a reliable manner, meaning you have to use regular checkra1n instead
-  - It requires a lot of extra steps to run in the first place

 :::